Posted by Bulk Nutrients in Product Information

-Acetyl L Carnitine has been used in many forms over the last 20+ years, and would have to be one of the most popular “bases” of a good fat burning supplement.
-It has been suggested that this amino acid has a direct affect on thermogenesis and assist the body utilising its fat stores for energy.
+Acetyl L Carnitine has been used in many forms over the last 20+ years and would have to be one of the most popular “bases” of a good fat burning supplement.
+It has been suggested that this amino acid has a direct effect on thermogenesis and assist the body in utilising its fat stores for energy.

 On a cellular level, the presence of Carnitine in the form of supplementation does induce enzymatic changes that do make the potency of the beta-oxidation pathway increase when paired with exercise.